 Year-Round Indoor Ice Rinks in Vancouver

 There's no need to wait for winter to go ice skating in Vancouver: Vancouver has three, public, indoor ice rinks that are open year-round.
-Run by the Vancouver Park Board, these rinks offer skate and helmet rentals, as well as skating lessons, special seasonal events, and skating birthday packages and private rink rental.
+Run by the Vancouver Park Board, the rinks below offer skate and helmet rentals, as well as skating lessons, special seasonal events, and skating birthday packages and private rink rental.

-Ice skating in Vancouver is even easier from September through March, when, in addition to the year-round ice rinks, five more neighbourhood ice rinks open throughout the city.
+Ice skating in Vancouver is even easier from September through March, when, in addition to the year-round ice rinks, five more neighborhood ice rinks open throughout the city.
 Also operated by the Vancouver Park Board, these ice rinks also offer skating lessons and birthday party packages.